 Education.
 I have a Master of Divinity from Denver Seminary and a Bachelor of Arts in Spanish and International Economics & Cultural Affairs from Valparaiso University.

 Family and Interests.
 I’m married to my beautiful wife of 7 years, Kelly, and have three daughters, Sierra, Lily and Alica.
-I enjoy exercising, reading classic literature, and having good conversation with my friends on Monday afternoons.
+I enjoy exercising, reading, and having good conversation with my friends on Monday afternoons.

 An Audio Clip